New in the lexicon

 Hot desking definition

 What exactly is hot desking?
-Hot desking is a flexible workplace concept in which no fixed desks are provided for employees.
-Instead, each team member selects an available space daily based on their individual needs.
+Hot desking is a flexible workplace concept that does not provide fixed desks for employees.
+Instead, each team member selects an available space on a daily basis based on individual needs.

-This model offers companies the opportunity to use their office space more efficiently – especially in environments that rely on hybrid working models .
-Hot desking promotes collaboration between different teams because it encourages employee interaction, which in turn encourages new ideas and innovative approaches.
+This model enables companies to use their office space more efficiently — particularly in environments based on hybrid working models Set.
+Hot desking promotes collaboration between different teams, as it promotes the mixing of employees, which in turn provides for new ideas and innovative approaches.

-While employees can occupy a new workstation every day with hot desking, desk sharing means that several employees share a specific desk, often based on a rotation schedule.
-With desk sharing, employees still have a kind of "home" in the office, but they share it with others.
+While hot desking allows employees to fill a new job every day, means Desk sharingthat several employees share a specific desk, often based on a rotation plan.
+With desk sharing, employees still have a kind of “home” in the office, but they share it with others.

 Hot desking, on the other hand, makes the workplace completely flexible and promotes an even more dynamic use of office resources.
-Both models support flexible working structures, but differ in how and when the workstations are used.
+Both models support flexible work structures, but differ in how and when the workplaces are used.

 Hot desking concepts